BoldGrid/wordpress-tag-sync/README.md

 ### Update your travis.yml

 Adding the following snippet will run the script after your build finishes on tag builds.
-Note: if you have multiple build for different environments you may need to specify a condition: See:
+Note: If you have multiple builds for different environments you may need to specify a condition so that the tag isn't copied multiple times: See:
 [Travis deployment conditions](https://docs.travis-ci.com/user/deployment/#Conditional-Releases-with-on%3A)

 ```